gomson/vicsydev/consing_forth.md

 ```

 ### definitions
-I decided to deviate from the traditional Forth syntax for defining words, a decision driven by the choice of reader.
+I decided to deviate from the traditional Forth syntax for defining words, since neither the Lisp reader nor I approve of that level of cleverness.
 Lifoo provides a ```define``` word that defines preceding code and symbol as a word. ```define``` can be called anywhere; overwrites any previous bindings, and makes the new definition available for immediate use.

 ```
 Lifoo> (drop drop 42) :+ define